allegheny-college-cmpsc-101-fall-2023/container-cloning/README.md

 The learning objectives of this assignment are to:

 1. Explore complexity of python operations
+2. Identify costly operations
-2. Problem-solve effectively online
+3. Problem-solve effectively online
-3. Write clearly about the programming concepts in this assignment.
+4. Write clearly about the programming concepts in this assignment.

 ## Seeking Assistance